mintyfresh/generalis/README.md

 Examples of the included RSpec matches being used can be found in the integration test-suite directory, [here](./integration/spec/models/ledger).

+## Future Features and Wishlist

+Generalis can be better!
+There's features and helpful tools that we want to build in the future but haven't gotten around to yet.
+Some of them are:

+ [ ] Better install process for MoneyRails
+ [ ] More documentation for ledger Entry records
+ [ ] Transaction revert and error correction tools
+ [ ] Rails::Engine for a pluggable API

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.